Bourtange: a Living Fortress

 This is not just an open-air museum, however.
 Though its income is based on tourism, it is also a living village, with about 50 full-time residents.

-Arriving just outside the fort, you can park and then walk about ten minutes down a cobbled road to the entrance gate to the fortress.
-Admission to the village is free, but you can buy tickets to the four museums at the visitor’s center next to the parking lot.
+Arriving just outside the fort – about an hour’s drive from the city of Groningen – you can park for free.
+Then you’ll walk about ten minutes down a cobbled road to the entrance gate to the fortress.
+Admission to the village is free, but you can buy tickets to the five museums at the visitor’s center next to the parking lot.

 Make sure to climb up onto the walls and walk around the perimeter of the village.
 From up there, you can view the buildings inside the walls from above, but you can also see the extent of the fortifications when you look away from the village.
 It’s not just a star-shaped wall: it’s a series of concentric walls and moats.